 You’ve got questions, we’ve got answers.
 In this edition of Ask A Doctor, wisp's Medical Director, Dr. Laura Purdy, M.D. is answering your frequently asked questions about Urinary Tract Infections.

 In the United States UTIs, or Urinary Tract Infections, are the second most common type of infection in the body and account for about 8 million doctor visits a year!
-If you’re experiencing telltale symptoms like burning during urination, persistent urgency to urinate, or cloudy urine, you definitely aren’t alone, but you might have some questions.
+If you’re experiencing telltale symptoms like burning during urination, persistent urge to urinate, or cloudy urine, you definitely aren’t alone, but you might have some questions.
 At wisp, our doctors answer questions about UTI treatment every day, so we’ve collected a few of your most asked questions all in one place!

 Q: When can I have sex again after treating a Urinary Tract Infection?